StackStorm/st2docs/docs/source/authentication.rst

 -------------
 The service can be configured with different backends (i.e. PAM, LDAP, etc.) to handle the authentication.
 If backend is not specified, a htpasswd compatible flat file authentication backend is used.
-The all-in-one installer and packages download and configure PAM by default.
-To use a different backend, select and install the appropriate python package from the |st2|
-`community repos <https://github.com/StackStorm?utf8=✓&query=st2-auth>`_ and configure st2auth
+To use a different backend, select and install the appropriate python package from the |st2| `community repos <https://github.com/StackStorm?utf8=✓&query=st2-auth>`_ and configure st2auth accordingly.
-accordingly.
 For example, to install the package for the PAM backend manually, run the following command on the same server where st2auth is running.

 .. sourcecode:: bash